snyk/snyk-azure-pipelines-task/.github/CONTRIBUTING.md

 Ensure that your code adheres to the included `.eslintrc` config by running `npm run test:checks`.

+Check your code is formatted by running `prettier`m e.g. `npx prettier --check "the-search-path"`

 ## Sending pull requests

 - add tests for newly added code (and try to mirror directory and file structure if possible) or fixes